RamielSantiago/Michel-Andre-Application/README.md

 						| Regarding the Database |
 Before installing, please be mindful of the following prerequisite programs needed to install the application:

-	- SQL Server Express 2019 or later
+	- SQL Server Express 2019

 	- SQL Server Express 2019 LocalDB